 As always, parents are encouraged to drive their own children to camp.
-Due to new COVID-19 protocols this year, you will be dropping off your child and their luggage at the Dining Hall, and we are asking parents to remain in their cars.
+Per our drop-off policy, you will be dropping off your child and their luggage at the Dining Hall, and parents will remain in their cars.
 Trunks and luggage can be shipped to Falcon via UPS or FedEx if space is an issue, or save some of your resources and consider carpooling!